 I am pleased to share this progress report.
-A new year is a great time to 'press pause', breathe for a moment, and recognize how much has been accomplished in the first year of Press Play Fort Lauderdale 2018, the City's strategic plan.
+A new year is a great time to 'press pause', breathe for a moment, and recognize how much we have accomplished in the first year of Press Play Fort Lauderdale 2018, the City's strategic plan.
 Designed to implement Fast Forward Fort Lauderdale 2035, the long-term community vision, Press Play Fort Lauderdale is a concrete five-year action plan.
-42% of the community vision ideas are included in the strategic plan.
+42% of the community vision ideas are included in the strategic plan, which are indicated with green text in the progress report.